 Having fully explored, your group will probably be ready for some refreshments.
 Sit back and relax over a cup of tea or if you’ve worked up a bit more of an appetite enjoy the delicious range of seasonal and locally sourced homemade food from the restaurant.

 Complete your trip to Beningbrough with a visit to the stables shop, filled with locally inspired gifts and treats.
-As with the restaurant, any profit made supports the work of the charity to help them look after places like Beningbrough for future generations.
+As with the restaurant, any profit made supports the work of the charity helping us to look after places like Beningbrough for future generations - thank you.

 - Discounts available for pre-booked groups of 15 or more.

 - Meet and greet available on request, following a covid safe procedure.

 - Free coach parking on site, 20 yards from the entrance (limited space – booking essential).